tombenke/rest-tool/templates/project/README.md

 ## Further readings

-To learn more on how to setup the project, and how to use the tool visit the [restapi  project repository](https://github.com/tombenke/restapi) on GitHub.
+To learn more on how to setup the project, and how to use the tool visit the [rest-tool  project repository](https://github.com/tombenke/rest-tool) on GitHub.